Information about primary school nursing and secondary school nursing.

 Primary school nursing

-The Primary School Nursing Program (PSNP) is a free service offered by the Department to all children attending primary schools and English Language Centre schools in Victoria.
+The Primary school nursing program (PSNP) is a free service offered to all children attending primary schools and English Language Centre schools in Victoria.

 Other activities offered by the program may include formal and informal health education and health promotion to the school community.